virag-ky/virag-ky/README.md

 I mainly use the JavaScript programming language and the React library to build my projects but I also like trying new tools and technologies.

-Currently, I'm learning to build desktop and mobile apps and besides this, I'm exploring AI/ML as well.
+This year, I'm learning to build desktop and mobile apps and besides this, I'm exploring AI/ML as well.

+Currently, I'm building my very first desktop app with Electron/React, a to-do list app which will be free to use.
 <br>
 <br>
 <h4> 🖥 Top projects: </h4>